Minty-Crisp/AUXL/README.md

 - Scenes now support Fog configuration.
 - Zone maps have been moved into Scenario objects and can be dynamically updated.
 - New main Object Generator, World which holds various Scenarios.

+## Player
+- New player body entity added to the player rig.
+- Method to dynamically change player locomotion types.
+- Can lock/unlock player locomotion.
+- Player body rotation reset to forward on new scene.
+- Player flashlight attached to dominant hand or camera(mobile/desktop).
+- Player floor compass texture for better direction awareness.
+- Player body 45 & 90 degree snap turning.

 ## Companion
 - Updated main menu with Inventory, Fast Travel, Settings and View Current Control Configuration.